emmanilsson/Microbit-project/README.md

 ## Quick quide

-  Here you can find a quick guide to conclude the more detailed steps below to setup the project.
+  Here you can find a quick guide to the more detailed steps below to setup the project.

   * Download all the necessary software
   * Make sure you have the required hardware